 Identifying other relevant plans, policies and programmes, as well as environmental protection and social objectives, is one of the first steps in undertaking SEA, forming part of Stage A of the SEA process.
-The review presented in the SEA Scoping Report identified how the DP might be influenced by other plans, policies, programmes and described the other objectives which the DP should take into account.
+The review identified how STW's Drought Plan might be influenced by other plans, policies, programmes and other objectives which the Drought Plan should take into account.
 This information helped to set the objectives for the SEA process.

-Relevant plans, policies and programmes were identified from the wide range that has been produced at an international, national, regional and local level.
-The emphasis is on 'relevant': plans and programmes that have no likely interaction with the DP (i.e. they are unlikely to influence the plan, or be influenced by it), were excluded from the review.
-Important relevant plans, policies and programmes and strategic level plans that fall within the area under consideration have been considered, including relevant plans, policies and programmes in Wales as some of the drought management measures may lead to effects within parts of eastern Wales.
+Relevant plans, policies and programmes were identified from the wide range that has been produced at an international, national and regional level.
+Plans and programmes that have no likely interaction with the Drought Plan (i.e. they are unlikely to influence the plan, or be influenced by it), have been excluded from the review.
+Important relevant plans, policies and programmes and strategic level plans that fall within the area under consideration have been considered, including relevant plans, policies and programmes in Wales as some key water sources used by STW are located within Wales.

 The key policy objectives derived from the review of policies, plans and programmes are documented below in Table 2.1.
-Appendix B provides details of all the policies, plans and programmes identified from the review.
+Appendix B provides details of all the policies, plans and programmes identified through the review.